 The beauty of this dressing is after you make it once you can customize it to your taste.
 It is very garlic forward, but you can make that more or less intense as you go.
-I also use a little extra ingredient in mine, I add some white balsamic vinegar to thin it out a little bit.
+I also use a little extra ingredient in my version.

-This is an option you don’t have to take, but I find that the dressing continues to thicken as it sits so I like to thin it out a bit at the beginning, you could also just give it a splash of water if you want to keep it a more pure Caesar dressing.
+This is an option you don't have to take, but I find that the dressing continues to thicken as it sits so I like to thin it out a bit right off the bat.
+You could also add some water if you want to thin the dressing and keep the pure caesar flavor.

 What is a coddled egg?